timmooren/hcd/logs/tim.md

 - Looked into k-folding for CNNs
 - Searched for other metrics that may be more applicable than accuracy (e.g. precision or recall)
 - Tried to implement mini-batch using ADAM optimizer, but failed

+18 June:
+- Running data augmentation network with higher dropout to see if this can solve the validation fluctuations
+- Running data augmentation network with larger batch size to see if this can solve the validation fluctuations
+- Running deep network with different random state to see whether the test/val distribution may cause the validation fluctuations
+- Researched and written on other metrics (precision, recall, sensitivity, specificity)